DuckLogic/intid.rs/README.md

   - Therefore, entries which aren't present take little space, as only a `u32` needs to be stored.
   - This indirection can be avoided with a `DirectIdMap` which doesn't preserve order, and saves space when the ids of the map's keys are densely packed and mostly present.

+## License
+Licensed under either the [Apache 2.0 License](./LICENSE-APACHE.txt) or [MIT License](./LICENSE-MIT.txt) at your option.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this project by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.